bmjcode/pywebarchive/README.md

-**pywebarchive** is a Python 3 module for reading Apple's `.webarchive` files and extracting them to standard HTML documents.
-It's currently considered alpha-status code; the API is reasonably feature-complete, but it needs further testing, and likely still contains a few bugs.
+**pywebarchive** is a Python 3 module for reading Apple's `.webarchive` files.
+It includes Webarchive Extractor, a tool to convert those files to standard HTML pages that you can open in any browser.

-Example usage:
+**Webarchive Extractor builds for Windows are available on the [releases page on GitHub](https://github.com/bmjcode/pywebarchive/releases).** These are standalone executables that run on Windows 7 and higher.
+On other platforms, Webarchive Extractor is included with the pywebarchive source code.

+## Development Status
+pywebarchive is stable enough for everyday use.
+It remains in alpha because its support for the `.webarchive` format is a work in progress; in particular, some pages using advanced HTML5 features may not convert perfectly.

+## Information for Developers
+Here's an example of how to use the `webarchive` module:

 ```python
 import webarchive